UPPMAX/naiss_file_transfer_course/docs/lesson_plans/20250307/README.md

 with all pages being present, either as stubs (to be filled in) or copy-pastes from UPPMAX-only courses (to be made NAISS-wide).

+I've updated my pages to be NAISS-wide now.